BurntSushi/termcolor/README.md

 $ rg foobar
 ```

-The above command also respects all `.rgignore` files, including in parent
+The above command also respects all `.ignore` files, including in parent
-directories. `.rgignore` files can be used when `.gitignore` files are
+directories. `.ignore` files can be used when `.gitignore` files are
 insufficient.
-In all cases, `.rgignore` patterns take precedence over
+In all cases, `.ignore` patterns take precedence over
 `.gitignore`.

 To ignore all ignore files, use `-u`.
 To additionally search hidden files